kingashari/web-server/README.md

 # Progress WEB SERVER

-SSH sudah terinstall

-Apache2 sudah terinstall

-Mariadb sudah terinstall

-DNS bind9 belum tersintall
+SSH is automatically installed when installing Ubuntu Linux

+Apache2 is installed and running

+MySql has been installed

-PHP
+PHP has been installed

 # manage your server
 	sudo systemctl start apache2
 	sudo systemctl stop apache2